ary778/Odoo/README.md

 A robust, scalable, and secure backend for a modern expense management platform, built with Django and Django REST Framework.

-About The Project
 Expensify is a powerful backend solution designed to solve the common challenges of manual expense reimbursement.
 It provides a full-featured RESTful API to handle complex, multi-level approval workflows, conditional rules, and role-based permissions, eliminating time-consuming and error-prone manual processes.

-Key Features
+<u>Key Features</u>
 Role-Based Access Control: Granular permissions for Admin, Manager, and Employee roles.

 Dynamic Approval Workflows: Admins can define custom, multi-step approval sequences (e.g., Manager → Finance → Director).

 Conditional Rule Engine: Supports advanced approval logic, such as auto-approval based on a percentage of approvers or approval by a specific high-level user (e.g., CFO).

 Secure Authentication: Uses JSON Web Tokens (JWT) for secure, stateless API authentication.

 User & Company Management: Automated company and admin creation on first signup, with full user management capabilities for admins.

 Email Notifications: Automatic email notifications are sent to new users upon account creation.

 Currency Conversion: Integrated with an external API to display expense amounts in the manager's default currency.

 OCR Integration (Mock): Includes a ready-to-use endpoint for integrating OCR to auto-read receipt data.

-Tech Stack & Architecture
+<u>Tech Stack & Architecture</u>
 This project is built with an API-first, decoupled architecture, ensuring a clean separation between the business logic on the backend and the user interface.

 Backend